Governor’s Advisory Council on Aging

 During the conference we will be honoring our Montana centenarians.
 If you are over 100 years old, or know someone who is, let us know by emailing Charlie Rehbein or visit our Montana Centenarian's Program web page.

-Does your organization need help with a project?
-The Governor’s Advisory Council on Aging gives mini-awards to groups who need help.
+Mini-Grants - Does your organization need help with a project?
+The Governor's Advisory Council on Aging gives mini-awards to groups who need help.
 We will be giving them to rural areas with a population under 10,000.
-For more information, ask at your senior center or or visit our Mini-Grant Program web page.
+For more information contact your Area Agency on Aging or apply by completing the Mini-Grant Application.

 For more information contact: